 1. High price fluctuation

-If your company has authorised sellers for products, components or accessories, the best thing to do is crawl the entire catalogue looking for product listings by sellers other than the authorised ones.
-If you find an unauthorised seller, there is a high chance that the product is a duplicate.
+If your company has authorized sellers for products, components, or accessories, the best thing to do is crawl the entire catalog looking for product listings by sellers other than the authorized ones.
+If you find an unauthorized seller, there is a high chance that the product is a duplicate.
 It’s fairly easy to set up a crawler to alert you when such instances occur.

 Takeaway: Keep your brand image tidy

 [spacer height=”10px”]The sales of counterfeit products have affected the brand image of Apple among unsuspecting consumers of these products.
 The damage is already done and there’s no undoing it.
 Using a web crawling set up to look for the above discussed red flags could have saved apple the bad publicity and hard hit to their brand image.
 Now that we have easy to deploy web crawling technology that can discover this type of negative elements, why not make use of it to keep your brand healthy?